JonasGessner/JGProgressHUD/README.md

 Requirements
 ------------

-• Base SDK of iOS 11 or higher.<br/>
+- Base SDK of iOS/tvOS 11 or higher.
-• Deployment target of iOS 8.0 or higher.<br/>
+- Deployment target of iOS/tvOS 8.0 or higher.
-• ARC.

-• JGProgressHUD can also be used by projects written in Swift.
+JGProgressHUD can also be used by projects written in Swift.
 See <a href="https://github.com/JonasGessner/JGProgressHUD#installation">Installation</a> for details.

 Documentation
 ----------------